August 16, 2011

 It is likely that when traveling you will want to purchase unique items or sample local/exotic cuisine to enhance your experience and create lasting memories.
 It is important to be well-informed so that your choices do not harm wildlife.

 Products & souvenirs

 Before you purchase that souvenir, stop to consider its composition and origin.
 Was it made from an animal product such as ivory, bone, shell, or fur?
 If so, an animal died—probably many animals—to make the many copies of that knickknack to be sold to tourists like you.
-Consider also that trade in products such as coral or wood may involve destruction of habitat and threaten ecosystems.
+Consider also that trade in products such as coral may involve destruction of habitat and threaten ecosystems.
 These products are natural resources and their removal is harmful to wilderness areas.
 Both animals and the environment will benefit if travelers refuse to purchase such items.